 The biggest obstacle to transformation for organisations was aligning the day-to-day decisions to the change strategy they have put in place.
 This is a very common problem across organisations of all sizes in that strategies are undermined by habitual thinking and taking the easy path.
 It is often the case that we do not notice that this is happening because we have not set out the new strategy in a way that is clear enough for all parts of the business to work into their operation.

 What is needed is a set of guiding principles to aid everyone within the organisation with making decisions that fit the values that are set out by the new strategy.

 How do we create such a set of guiding principles?

-I would put forward the use of Lego Serious Play to explore the values of the organisation so that the guiding principles emerge from within the organisation.
+I would put forward the use of Lego Serious Play or a programme of facilitated meetings based on liberating structures to explore the values of the organisation so that the guiding principles emerge from within the organisation.
 This way everything the organisation does and every decision they make can be aligned with the values by following the guiding principles.